Biology, Society & Environment

-The Department of Geography, Environment, & Society offers a BA in biology, society, & environment (BSE).
+The Department of Geography, Environment & Society offers a BA in Biology, Society & Environment (BSE).
 As a BSE student, you will go a step beyond the typical biology major's education.
-In addition to comprehensive training in biology, you will examine the relevance of biology to social and environmental problems.
-You will apply your knowledge of biology to topics like philosophy, sociology, geography, history, and more.
-With a degree of flexibility and variety within our BSE program, you can customize our major with an area of specialization and a thematic focus.
-You can specialize in human biology, plant biology and ecology, and microbial genetics, and you can combine your specialization with a thematic focus like ethics in health care, health policy, global environmental solutions, science and social change, and science and culture.
-Many of our students have found success pursuing graduate health programs, and with such a conglomerate program, there is a plethora of research and career routes available to BSE scholars.
+In addition to comprehensive training in biology, you will examine the relevance of the biological sciences to social, environmental, or health-related problems.
+Students take basic and advanced coursework in the biological sciences, supported by physical science and mathematics, and they also take advanced courses in philosophy, sociology, geography, history, and more.
+You are encouraged to customize your major with an area of specialization or thematic focus.
+For example, specialize in human biology, plant biology and ecology, history of the biological or medical sciences, or combine your specialization with a thematic focus like ethics in health care, health policy, global environmental solutions, science and social change, and science and culture.
+Many of our students have also completed complementary major/minor programs.
+This rigorous yet flexible major prepares students for many careers, as well as for health-professional programs (DDS, MD, PA, Pharm-D, OD, etc.) and graduate study in many areas, including law, public health, and demography, or masters and PhD programs in the biological sciences and social sciences.

 Find information for transfer students.